Topology of irrationally indifferent attractors: Uniformisation of the post-critical set

-Let the sets $M_n^j$ and the maps $Y_n: M_n^j \to \D{H}_{-1}$ be the data for the topological model we introduced in Section~\ref{S:arithmetic-model}.
-These correspond to the dynamical objects $\C{M}_n^j$ and the changes of coordinates $\gU_n: \C{M}_n^j \to \D{H}_{-2}$ we introduced in Section~\ref{S:modified nest}.
-In this section we build homeomorphisms from the sets $M_n^j$ to the sets $\C{M}_n^j$ which ``respect'' the transformations $Y_n$ and $\gU_n$.

-In Section~\ref{S:parameterized curve} we introduced the maps $u_n$, $v_n$, and $w_n$, for $n\geq -1$.
-We refer to the images of these functions as the curves $u_n$, $v_n$, and $w_n$.
-That is, the curve $u_n$ refers to the set $u_n(\Ni (-1, +\infty))$.
-These curves are contained in the $\C{M}_n^0$.
-Moreover, by the definition of $\gU_n$ in Section~\ref{S:modified nest}, $\gU_n= \gc_n$ on the curves $u_n$, $v_n$, and $w_n$.
-These curves enjoy some remarkable commutative properties that play a key role in this section.
-For the convenience of the reader, we collect (and reformulate some of) those relations from Section~\ref{S:parameterized curve} and present them below.
+In Sections~\ref{S:parametrised curve} and \ref{S:modified nest} we introduced the curves $u_n$, $v_n^{\pm}$, and $w_n^\pm$, for $n\geq 0$.
+We also established some remarkable equivariant properties of these curves, which play a fundamental role in this section.
+For the convenience of the reader, we collect (and reformulate some of) those relations, and present them below.